ktseto/Getting-and-Cleaning-Data/CodeBook.md

 where the prefix "t" indicates time and "f" frequency domain signals, acceleration from the accelerometer (Acc) is divided into Body and Gravity, Jerk indicates jerk signals, Gyro means gyroscope, and Mag is the magnitude of signals calculated using the Euclidean norm.
 For each column name, "mean()" indicates mean value of the measurement, where "std()" indicates standard deviation of the measurement.

-These are all the columns from the tiny data set:
+These are all the columns from the tidy data set:

 activity